dirkeinecke/secfmt/README.md

 ## Getting help

-If you have questions or problems with `secfmt`, then I'm happy to respond to [GitHub issues][issues].
+If you have questions or problems with `secfmt`, then I'm happy to respond to [GitHub issues](https://github.com/dirkeinecke/secfmt/issues/new).

 ## License